 You should carefully consider the following risks and other information in this Form 10-K in evaluating AbbVie and AbbVie's common stock.
 Any of the following risks could materially and adversely affect AbbVie's results of operations, financial condition or cash flows.
 The risk factors generally have been separated into two groups: risks related to AbbVie's business and risks related to AbbVie's common stock.
-Based on the information currently known to it, AbbVie believes that the following information identifies the most significant risk factors affecting it in each of these categories of risks.
-However, the risks and uncertainties AbbVie faces are not limited to those set forth in the risk factors described below and may not be in order of importance or probability of occurrence.
+Based on the information currently known to it, AbbVie believes that the following information identifies the most significant risk factors described below and may not be in order of importance or probability of occurrence.
 Additional risks and uncertainties not presently known to AbbVie or that AbbVie currently believes to be immaterial may also adversely affect its business.
 In addition, past financial performance may not be a reliable indicator of future performance and historical trends should not be used to anticipate results or trends in future periods.